 Tropes of Shows

-If a show also has the ‘Bury Your Queers’ trope, it automatically loses 1/3rd of the trope score, which means it has a possible maximum of 56.25
+Additionally, if a show has the ‘Bury Your Queers’ trope, it automatically loses 1/3rd of the final trope score.

-As mentioned, we also award bonuses for positive intersectionality.
-If a show has been flagged for positive intersectional representation (such as showing interracial relationships, people of color or people with disabilities), it gets a +3 bonus for each one, up to a maximum of 15.
+We award bonuses for positive intersectionality.
+If a show has been flagged for positive intersectional representation (such as showing interracial relationships, people of color, or people with disabilities), it gets a +3 bonus for each one, up to a maximum of 15.
 This rewards shows for featuring diversity of the world, beyond LGBT+, in a positive light.
+This score is impacted by the BYQ trope, as it is added to the score before that is calculated.